Home Depot (NYSE:HD) Shares Down 0.5%

-A number of research firms have recently commented on HD.
-Stifel Nicolaus cut their price objective on Home Depot from $380.00 to $375.00 and set a “hold” rating on the stock in a report on Wednesday, August 14th.
-Royal Bank of Canada reduced their price target on shares of Home Depot from $377.00 to $363.00 and set a “sector perform” rating on the stock in a research report on Wednesday, August 14th.
-Daiwa America raised shares of Home Depot to a “hold” rating in a research note on Thursday, August 15th.
-Telsey Advisory Group restated a “market perform” rating and set a $360.00 price objective on shares of Home Depot in a research note on Thursday, September 12th.
-Finally, Evercore ISI reduced their target price on Home Depot from $415.00 to $400.00 and set an “outperform” rating for the company in a research note on Wednesday, August 14th.
-One analyst has rated the stock with a sell rating, eight have issued a hold rating and twenty have given a buy rating to the company’s stock.
-According to MarketBeat.com, the company presently has an average rating of “Moderate Buy” and a consensus price target of $394.08.
+HD has been the subject of several recent research reports.
+Loop Capital boosted their price target on Home Depot from $330.00 to $360.00 and gave the company a “hold” rating in a report on Tuesday, September 17th.
+Gordon Haskett raised shares of Home Depot from an “accumulate” rating to a “buy” rating and set a $450.00 target price for the company in a report on Wednesday.
+Piper Sandler lifted their price target on shares of Home Depot from $387.00 to $455.00 and gave the company an “overweight” rating in a report on Monday.
+Melius Research initiated coverage on shares of Home Depot in a research note on Monday, September 23rd.
+They issued a “buy” rating and a $420.00 price objective for the company.
+Finally, UBS Group lifted their target price on shares of Home Depot from $400.00 to $425.00 and gave the company a “buy” rating in a research note on Wednesday, August 14th.
+One equities research analyst has rated the stock with a sell rating, eight have assigned a hold rating and twenty-one have assigned a buy rating to the stock.
+According to data from MarketBeat, the company has a consensus rating of “Moderate Buy” and an average target price of $396.23.

 Home Depot Stock Performance

-Home Depot (NYSE:HD – Get Free Report) last posted its quarterly earnings data on Tuesday, August 13th.
-The home improvement retailer reported $4.67 EPS for the quarter, beating the consensus estimate of $4.59 by $0.08.
-Home Depot had a net margin of 9.71% and a return on equity of 681.27%.
-The business had revenue of $43.18 billion for the quarter, compared to analysts’ expectations of $42.57 billion.
-During the same period in the previous year, the firm posted $4.65 EPS.
-The firm’s revenue was up .6% compared to the same quarter last year.
-On average, analysts expect that The Home Depot, Inc. will post 15.01 EPS for the current year.
+Home Depot (NYSE:HD – Get Free Report) last issued its quarterly earnings data on Tuesday, August 13th.
+The home improvement retailer reported $4.67 earnings per share for the quarter, topping the consensus estimate of $4.59 by $0.08.
+The company had revenue of $43.18 billion for the quarter, compared to analysts’ expectations of $42.57 billion.
+Home Depot had a return on equity of 681.27% and a net margin of 9.71%.
+The firm’s revenue for the quarter was up .6% on a year-over-year basis.
+During the same period in the previous year, the firm posted $4.65 earnings per share.
+As a group, sell-side analysts forecast that The Home Depot, Inc. will post 15.01 earnings per share for the current year.

-The firm also recently announced a quarterly dividend, which was paid on Thursday, September 12th.
-Investors of record on Thursday, August 29th were given a $2.25 dividend.
-This represents a $9.00 dividend on an annualized basis and a yield of 2.20%.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, September 12th.
+Shareholders of record on Thursday, August 29th were paid a dividend of $2.25 per share.
+This represents a $9.00 annualized dividend and a yield of 2.19%.
 The ex-dividend date of this dividend was Thursday, August 29th.
-Home Depot’s dividend payout ratio (DPR) is currently 60.36%.
+Home Depot’s payout ratio is 60.36%.

 Institutional Investors Weigh In On Home Depot

-A number of institutional investors have recently made changes to their positions in the company.
-Capital Research Global Investors increased its stake in Home Depot by 7.2% during the 4th quarter.
-Capital Research Global Investors now owns 14,765,587 shares of the home improvement retailer’s stock worth $5,117,016,000 after acquiring an additional 992,444 shares during the period.
-Fisher Asset Management LLC grew its position in Home Depot by 2.1% in the fourth quarter.
-Fisher Asset Management LLC now owns 8,790,895 shares of the home improvement retailer’s stock valued at $3,046,485,000 after acquiring an additional 184,480 shares during the last quarter.
-Legal & General Group Plc increased its position in Home Depot by 1.2% during the 2nd quarter.
-Legal & General Group Plc now owns 8,515,343 shares of the home improvement retailer’s stock worth $2,931,328,000 after purchasing an additional 100,139 shares in the last quarter.
-Price T Rowe Associates Inc. MD boosted its holdings in Home Depot by 15.0% in the first quarter.
-Price T Rowe Associates Inc. MD now owns 7,437,805 shares of the home improvement retailer’s stock valued at $2,853,143,000 after acquiring an additional 971,833 shares during the last quarter.
-Finally, Ameriprise Financial Inc. boosted its position in Home Depot by 2.5% during the second quarter.
-Ameriprise Financial Inc. now owns 5,774,083 shares of the home improvement retailer’s stock valued at $1,980,883,000 after acquiring an additional 138,396 shares during the last quarter.
-Institutional investors own 70.86% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in HD.
+J. W. Coons Advisors LLC boosted its stake in shares of Home Depot by 1.0% during the fourth quarter.
+J. W. Coons Advisors LLC now owns 7,345 shares of the home improvement retailer’s stock valued at $2,546,000 after purchasing an additional 71 shares during the period.
+Menlo Advisors LLC bought a new position in Home Depot in the 4th quarter worth about $220,000.
+Exencial Wealth Advisors LLC increased its position in shares of Home Depot by 24.5% during the fourth quarter.
+Exencial Wealth Advisors LLC now owns 7,843 shares of the home improvement retailer’s stock worth $2,718,000 after acquiring an additional 1,543 shares during the period.
+Aristides Capital LLC bought a new stake in shares of Home Depot during the fourth quarter valued at approximately $1,386,000.
+Finally, Pinnacle West Asset Management Inc. boosted its holdings in shares of Home Depot by 3.9% in the fourth quarter.
+Pinnacle West Asset Management Inc. now owns 8,635 shares of the home improvement retailer’s stock valued at $2,992,000 after purchasing an additional 325 shares during the period.
+Hedge funds and other institutional investors own 70.86% of the company’s stock.

 The Home Depot, Inc operates as a home improvement retailer in the United States and internationally.
 It sells various building materials, home improvement products, lawn and garden products, and décor products, as well as facilities maintenance, repair, and operations products.
 The company also offers installation services for flooring, water heaters, bath, garage doors, cabinets, cabinet makeovers, countertops, sheds, furnaces and central air systems, and windows.